 As conscious adults, what can we now do to build a strong inner foundation?

 We did not learn the importance of loving ourselves.
 We did not learn how to nurture self-respect and self-care.
 It may all seem hopeless to some readers, but having the awareness of the above and of what could have impacted your adult life is a very good starting point.
 We need to develop awareness and then the courage and commitment to begin the inner journey of rebuilding our Inner Foundation so we may develop healthy levels of self-esteem and self-love.
 In effect we become the role model we did not have and begin to parent ourselves.
 This internal work consists of an internal journey of Self-Discovery, Personal Development and later, Self-Actualization.
 This is what our Self-Empowerment work is about.
 There is professional support to assist you on your journey.
-If what you have read resonates with you and you think you may have some inner work to be done, feel free to connect with us by writing a comment below and grab you free copy of Luke’s life changing book, “Own Your Power”.
+If what you have read resonates with you the feel free to connect with us by writing a comment below and grab you free copy of Luke’s life changing book, “Own Your Power”.